What's the Windows PowerShell and What to Eat with It? Part 1: Key Features

 Conveyors

-In the last example, we have used a construct that is familiar to Unix shell users.
-In Windows PowerShell, the vertical bar also allows you to pass the output of one command to the input of another, but there is a significant difference in the implementation of the pipeline: we are no longer talking about a set of characters or some kind of text.
-Built-in cmdlets or user-defined functions return objects or arrays of objects, and can also receive them as input.
-Like the Bourne shell and its many successors, PowerShell makes complex tasks easier with a pipeline.
+In the last example, we used a construction familiar to users of Unix shells.
+Windows PowerShell's vertical bar also allows you to pipe the output of one command to the input of another, but there's a significant difference in the pipeline's implementation: it's no longer a string of characters or text.
+Built-in cmdlets and user-defined functions return objects or arrays of objects and can also receive them as input.
+Like the Bourne shell and its many successors, PowerShell uses the pipeline to simplify complex tasks.

 The simplest pipeline example looks like this: